devanandana123/Fakeproduct-detection/README.md

 It includes:
           Product registration by verified companies
-          Product verification using Product ID and QR code Secure, immutable product records on the blockchain
+          Product verification using Product ID and QR code Secure, immutable product records on the blockchain'

 FEATURES:
           Company Login/Signup: Only verified companies can register products.
           Product Registration: Companies register products with details and upload a watermark code/QR.